 Olympic National Park is positioned in Washington and visited by more than 3 million travelers each year.
 This over 922 acres area is an exciting place for hiking, walking, and exploring the beautiful animals and plants.
 Spring through fall is the best time to join the Olympic wilderness area.
 As there is no evidence about the Olympic hot springs’ safety, it is better to avoid swimming in these pools, but you may enjoy swimming and kayaking in the lake.

 #33- Congress National Park (South Carolina)

-If you drive non-stop, you will step into Congress National Park, which benefits from the best climate and untouched places.
+If you drive non-stop, you will step into Congress National Park in South Carolina, which benefits from the best climate and untouched places.
 Congress National Park was established in 2003 and became a fantastic place for lovers.
 After visiting this park, you may rest under the shadow of the red trees.

 #34- Yellowstone National Park (Wyoming)

 Yellowstone National Park is located in Wyoming and stretched over Idaho and Montana.
 This over two million acres park was established in 1872 and visited by more than 41 million nature lovers each year.
 April through May is the best time to come to the scenic park.
 Join Yellowstone National Park with your children and let them explore the park’s beauty and touch nature friendly.